henriquechav/cpp-estruturada/class05/readme.md

 Variables declared out of any function's body are called global variables.
 Those which are declared inside functions are called local variables.
 When we write a variable's name, the preference is for using the local one.
 But if it doesn't exist, the global corresponding is used.

+Global variables are automatically initiated to zero.
+And local variables declared, but not initiated, contain memory garbage.
+Besides, global variables are dangerous, because they turn code difficult to maintain, so their use must be avoided.

 ---

 Exercises can be found [here](https://github.com/JudsonSS/ProgComp/blob/master/Labs/Lab05/Lab05.pdf).